Encryption: Types

 In symmetric-key schemes, the encryption and decryption keys are the same.
 Communicating parties must have the same key in order to achieve secure communication.
-The German Enigma Machine utilized a new symmetric-key each day for encoding and decoding messages.
+The German Enigma Machine used a new symmetric-key each day for encoding and decoding messages.

-In public-key encryption schemes, the encryption key is published for anyone to use and encrypt messages.
+In public-key cryptography schemes, the encryption key is published for anyone to use and encrypt messages.
 However, only the receiving party has access to the decryption key that enables messages to be read.
 Public-key encryption was first described in a secret document in 1973; beforehand, all encryption schemes were symmetric-key (also called private-key).
 Although published subsequently, the work of Diffie and Hellman was published in a journal with a large readership, and the value of the methodology was explicitly described.
 The method became known as the Diffie-Hellman key exchange.

 RSA (Rivest–Shamir–Adleman) is another notable public-key cryptosystem.
 Created in 1978, it is still used today for applications involving digital signatures.
 Using number theory, the RSA algorithm selects two prime numbers, which help generate both the encryption and decryption keys.

 A publicly available public-key encryption application called Pretty Good Privacy (PGP) was written in 1991 by Phil Zimmermann, and distributed free of charge with source code.
 PGP was purchased by Symantec in 2010 and is regularly updated.

 Uses

 Encryption has long been used by militaries and governments to facilitate secret communication.
 It is now commonly used in protecting information within many kinds of civilian systems.
-For example, the Computer Security Institute reported that in 2007, 71% of companies surveyed utilized encryption for some of their data in transit, and 53% utilized encryption for some of their data in storage.
+For example, the Computer Security Institute reported that in 2007, 71% of companies surveyed used encryption for some of their data in transit, and 53% used encryption for some of their data in storage.
 Encryption can be used to protect data "at rest", such as information stored on computers and storage devices (e.g. USB flash drives).
 In recent years, there have been numerous reports of confidential data, such as customers' personal records, being exposed through loss or theft of laptops or backup drives; encrypting such files at rest helps protect them if physical security measures fail.
 Digital rights management systems, which prevent unauthorized use or reproduction of copyrighted material and protect software against reverse engineering (see also copy protection), is another somewhat different example of using encryption on data at rest.

 Encryption is also used to protect data in transit, for example data being transferred via networks (e.g. the Internet, e-commerce), mobile telephones, wireless microphones, wireless intercom systems, Bluetooth devices and bank automatic teller machines.
 There have been numerous reports of data in transit being intercepted in recent years.
 Data should also be encrypted when transmitted across networks in order to protect against eavesdropping of network traffic by unauthorized users.